tmfarrell/tmfarrell.github.io/about.md

 <div class="page">
   <p>I'm Tim Farrell, a product builder/ leader working in bio/ healthtech.
 This site is a collection of what I've read, written and built. </p>

-  <p>I've been fascinated by the potential for engineering and tech, particularly data science and AI, to advance bio/ health/ medicine my whole career.
-With the latest wave of AI, it seems inevitable these technologies will radically transform how we manage and optimize our health and longevity.</p>
+  <p>My entire career I've been fascinated by the potential for engineering and tech, particularly data science and AI, to advance bio/ health/ medicine.</p>

-  <p>Exciting times!</p>
+  <p>With the latest wave of AI, it seems inevitable these technologies will radically transform how we manage and optimize our health and longevity.
+Exciting times!</p>
 </div>